-Jeff Hardin, chair of the department of zoology, University of Wisconsin (BioLogos Board Chair)
+Jeff Hardin, chair of the department of integrative biology, University of Wisconsin (BioLogos Board Chair)

 Robin Pals Rylaarsdam, acting dean of the College of Science and professor of biological sciences, Benedictine University

 I’m a Christian because of the gracious offering of love that God extends to me.
 As the old hymn says “my heart would still refuse you, had you not chosen me.”
 That gift, along with the countless gifts of believing parents and a community of believers around me throughout my life, is something I accept with thankfulness.
 In my daily life, especially during times when I was working full-time in a research lab with all the inevitable failure that goes along with that work, it was a comfort to be regularly reminded that life is more than my work, and that God is bigger and older and “more than” everything.

 Keith Miller, research assistant professor of geology (retired), Kansas State University

 Both my parents were committed Christians whose lives demonstrated what it means to live out their faith.
 There was no sacred/secular dichotomy demonstrated in their lives.
 Everything that they did—from their professional work, to their work with youth in scouting and in church fellowships, to hosting international missionaries, or sponsoring refugee families, to making themselves and their home available in the service of others—was a reflection of their faith.